bweatherson/demons/latest-export.md

 This chapter argues that thinking about symmetric games gives us new reason to believe in permissivism.
 In some finite games, if permissivism is false then we have to think that a player is more likely to take one option rather than another, even though each have the same expected return given that player's credences.
 And in some infinite games, if permissivism is false there is no rational way to play the game, although intuitively the games could be rationally played.
 The latter set of arguments rely on the recent discovery that there are symmetric games with only asymmetric equilibria.
 It was long known that there are symmetric games with no pure strategy symmetric equilibria; the surprising new discovery is that there are symmetric games with asymmetric equilibria, but no symmetric equilibria involving either mixed or pure strategies.

 The permissivist theses that have been the focus on recent philosophical attention vary along two dimensions.^[For a much more thorough introduction to the debate, and especially into the varieties of permissivist theses, see @KopecTitelbaum2016.
-Much of the setup here, including for example the use of the subjective Bayesian as an illustrative example, is from that paper.]
+Much of the setup here, including for example the use of the subjective Bayesian as an illustrative example, is from that paper.
+Some notable more recent contributions to the debate include @Schultheis2018 arguing for Uniqueness, and @Callahan2021 arguing for Permissivism.
+Callahan connects Permissivism to existentialism.
+I suspect there are deep and unexplored connections here, but exploring them is a task for a different book. ]

 The first dimension concerns what we hold fixed when we say that multiple attitudes are rationally permissible.
 The weakest possible theory just says that two people with distinct attitudes may both be rational.
 No one really denies this.
 The strongest theory says that holding every fact about a situation constant, there are two possible rational attitudes.
 In between we have a number of interesting theses.
 For instance, we can ask whether multiple attitudes are rationally compatible holding constant the evidence the believer has.
 And we can ask whether multiple attitudes are rationally compatible holding constant both the evidence and the believer's prior doxastic states.
 A classic form of subjective Bayesianism answers _yes_ to the first question, and _no_ to the second.
 The focus here will be on a thesis very close to the strongest one - whether two people who are alike in all qualitative respects can rationally have different attitudes.